Manavjain28/task-manager/README.md

 - **Input Validation**: Server-side validation for all inputs
 - **CORS Protection**: Configured for secure cross-origin requests
 - **Protected Routes**: All task operations require authentication

-## 🐛 Troubleshooting

-### Common Issues

-1. **MongoDB Connection Error**
-   - Ensure MongoDB is running
-   - Check the MONGO_URI in your .env file
-   - Verify MongoDB is accessible on the specified port

-2. **JWT Token Errors**
-   - Check if JWT_SECRET is set in .env
-   - Ensure token is being sent in Authorization header
-   - Verify token hasn't expired

-3. **CORS Issues**
-   - Backend CORS is configured for localhost:3000
-   - Update CORS settings if using different ports

-4. **Port Already in Use**
-   - Change PORT in .env file
-   - Kill processes using the ports: `npx kill-port 3000` or `npx kill-port 5000`

-## 🚀 Deployment

-### Backend Deployment (Render/Vercel)
-1. Set environment variables in your hosting platform
-2. Ensure MongoDB Atlas connection string is configured
-3. Deploy the backend folder

-### Frontend Deployment (Netlify/Vercel)
-1. Build the frontend: `npm run build`
-2. Deploy the build folder
-3. Update API endpoints to point to your deployed backend

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📞 Support

-If you encounter any issues or have questions, please open an issue in the repository.

----

-**Happy Task Managing! 🎉**